alexanderpohle/alexanderpohle.github.io/_pages/taxonomy.md

 author_profile: true
 ---

+Taxonomy is an important discipline that sets the foundation for a significant part of biological research, yet it is [often undervalued and the number of taxonomists is decreasing](https://doi.org/10.1093/zoolinnean/zlab072).
+This is not only true for extant biology, but also for palaeontology, where taxonomic papers rarely get cited and in turn it is difficult to get funding.
+Taxonomic names are usually not listed in CV's, although the author's names are an integral part of them.
+So I think this website is a good place to list all the taxa where I have been involved in naming and describing them.

-Here, I list all taxa where I contributed in their first description (even if my own part was only small in some cases).
+I list all taxa where I contributed in their first description in chronological order (even if my own part was only small in some cases).
 All taxa are provided with a very brief characterisation, including its age, provenance and link to the corresponding publication.

+Note that taxonomy is an organic discipline, meaning that names may change or become invalidated by future work, though I will try to update this list as best as possible.

 ## Family level and above